thyttan/EspruinoDocs/info/Gadgetbridge.md

 Or:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", category:"android.intent.category.DEFAULT", target:"activity", extra:{query:'track:"Sittin\' on the Dock of the Bay" artist:"Otis Redding"'}, flags:["FLAG_ACTIVITY_NEW_TASK"]}))
+Bluetooth.println(JSON.stringify({t:"intent", target:"activity", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", flags:["FLAG_ACTIVITY_NEW_TASK"], category:"android.intent.category.DEFAULT", extra:{query:'track:"Sittin\' on the Dock of the Bay" artist:"Otis Redding"'}}))
 ```

 This will search for and play the song "Sittin' on the Dock of the Bay".
 The android device will ask about what app to use.
 The flag "FLAG_ACTIVITY_NEW_TASK" is needed in order for the activity to launch in this case.

 Gadgetbridge with a Bangle.js can broadcast intents and start activities.
 Targeting of services has been implemented, but has not been tested as of 2022-08-23.
+Intents will default to being broadcast if no target is specified.

 The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data, extra and flags.
 Values to pass with the target key are "broadcastreceiver", "activity", "service" or "foregroundservice.
-Intents will default to being broadcast if no target is specified.
 Available flags are listed in the [Android API Reference Intents page](https://developer.android.com/reference/android/content/Intent#setFlags(int)), you can also find the *standard categories* and more browsing this page.

 Template for initiating an intent from a Bangle.js app:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", categories:["category1","category2",...], package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString",...}, flags:["flag1","flag2","flag3",...]}));
+Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", flags:["flag1","flag2","flag3",...], categories:["category1","category2",...], package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString",...}}));
 ```

 Key/value-pairs can be omitted if they are not needed.